Sarah Angliss

-Sarah Angliss is a British composer, multi-instrumentalist, producer and robotic artist who composes for film, theatre and the concert stage, including her own live performance.
-Her music uses voices, orchestral and ancient instruments, augmented with Max, electronics and her own hand-built music machines.
-Angliss is also a professional thereminist and recorder player and applies her own extended and electronic techniques to both instruments.
-In November 2018 she received a Composer's Award from the Paul Hamlyn Foundation and on 8 December 2021 the Ivors Academy awarded her its Visionary Award, commenting that she “stays true to her artistic concepts, to create unique compositions that connect to the listener with emotional depth and great beauty, never failing to leave a lasting impression.”
-Alongside her performance, she researches the history of sound culture, presenting topics in print and on radio, work that informs her sound design for historic sites.
+Sarah Angliss is a composer, sound designer, producer and performer based in London, England.
+She creates new music and soundworlds for film, theatre, opera and the concert stage, including her own live performances.
+Angliss's music uses voices, orchestral and ancient instruments, augmented with Max, electronics and her own hand-built robotic music machines.
+Angliss is also a professional thereminist and woodwind player and applies her own extended and electronic techniques to various instruments.
+In November 2018 she received a Composer's Award from the Paul Hamlyn Foundation and on 8 December 2021 she received an Ivor Novello Award (category: Visionary Award).
+The Ivors Committee commented she “stays true to her artistic concepts, to create unique compositions that connect to the listener with emotional depth and great beauty, never failing to leave a lasting impression.”.

+Her opera Giant opened in Aldeburgh Festival 7 June 2023 and transferred to The Linbury Theatre, Royal Opera House 6 March 2024.

+Alongside her performance, Angliss researches the history of sound culture, presenting topics in print, national radio and at salon talks throughout Europe.
+Much of this research informs her compositions.

 Biography

 Angliss studied composition and baroque and renaissance music as well as Electroacoustics (in the Acoustics Department of the University of Salford).
 She also has a Masters in Evolutionary and Adaptive Systems (University of Sussex) - this included the study of artificial life, machine learning and robotics.
 She began extemporising and performing live as a teenager in UK folk clubs - English folksong is evident in many of her electroacoustic compositions (e.g. Wan, on Air Loom, 2019).
 Angliss now performs live throughout Europe with human co-performers (chiefly percussionist Stephen Hiscock) and musical automata, machines she has devised and built since 2005 to "give her performance an arresting and uncanny physical presence."

 Angliss composed an electroacoustic score for Romola Garai's feature film Amulet (2020).
 This contained horror film was selected for the Midnight programme of Sundance 2020.
-Angliss' score makes extensive use of female voices and electronics, as well as her robotic carillon (The Ealing Feeder), viola da gamba and augmented, contrabass recorder.
+Angliss's score makes extensive use of female voices and electronics, as well as her robotic carillon (The Ealing Feeder), viola da gamba and augmented, contrabass recorder.